Blake-Madden/Wisteria-Dataviz/docs/setup.md

 =============================

 The framework will format numbers using the locale set by `wxUILocale`.
-For example, to use the system's current locale, run the following in your application's start up:
+For example, to use the system's current locale, run the following in your application's startup:

 ```cpp
 wxUILocale::UseDefault();